On the circle, Gaussian Multiplicative Chaos and Beta Ensembles match exactly: Main result and consequences

 If one considers the construction of \cite{MRV16}, it is seen from the freezing transition that the total mass of the supercritical chaos is not anymore the power $-\gamma^2$ of an exponential random variable.

 \paragraph{\it On relating the GMC and Random Matrix Theory:} To the best of the authors' knowledge, the first hints that there should be a relationship between Gaussian multiplicative cascades and Random Matrix Theory have first appeared in the paper \cite{BFS07} and then Vir\'ag's ICM Proceeding of Seoul 2014 \cite{V14}.
 In both of these references, the focus is on multiplicative cascades on the real line and on tridiagonal models for the $G \beta E$ (Gaussian $\beta$ Ensembles).
 The point of view is very similar to ours since the relationship is probed through orthogonal polynomials, and of course, we expect similar results to hold in the context of the real line.
-A key ingredient would be the Bernstein-Szeg\"o type measures being developed by Gamboa, Nagel and Rouault in \cite{GNR19}.
+A key ingredient would be the Bernstein-Szeg\"o type measure.

-Nevertheless, the Main Theorem \ref{thm:main} comes as a surprise, as it says that in the case of the circle, the relationship is much stronger than expected.
+Nevertheless, the Main Theorem \ref{thm:main} is remarkable, as it says that in the case of the circle, the relationship is much stronger than initially expected.
 For example, the questions 1 and 2 raised by Vir\'ag \cite{V14}, in our context, would ask whether $GMC^\gamma$ and $\varprojlim C \beta E_n$ are similar at the level of fractal spectra.
-For all intents and purposes, we do not need to explain what is the fractal spectrum of a measure, and refer to \cite[Chapter 17]{F04}.
-We do not need to study the multifractal spectrum of the $GMC^\gamma$ either.
-The answer to Vir\'ag's question remains positive, since we have proven that $GMC^\gamma$ and $\varprojlim C \beta E_n$ are in fact the same object.
+The fractal spectrum of a random measure on the circle is determined by the behavior of the number of arcs of the form $e^{2 i \pi [k, k+1]/m}$, $k \in \{0,1,\dots, m-1\}$, whose measure is larger than $m^{-\alpha}$ for a given $\alpha \in \mathbb{R}$, and by the behavior of the sum of the $q$-th power of the measure of these arcs, for a given $q \in \mathbb{R}$, when $m \rightarrow \infty$: see \cite[Chapter 17]{F04} for a more detailed discussion.
+The answer to Vir\'ag's question, and more generally, to any question asking if $GMC^\gamma$ and $\varprojlim C \beta E_n$ enjoy similar properties, is positive, since we prove that $GMC^\gamma$ and $\varprojlim C \beta E_n$ are in fact the same object.